orangecountyllc/GEG-withBoot/README.md

 FIX THIS =

+On about and every page, the top image should have the text readable.  the brightness or something needs to be fixed.

 fix the main divs under home page - construct row copy the construct code for bottom ones. implemtn the order then